-303.3.35.1 Information Technology Under Assistance Awards Effective Date: 08/18/2020
+303.3.35.1 Information Technology Under Assistance Awards

 Agency staff must not procure IT and IT services for Agency use through an assistance award (see ADS 509, Management and Oversight of Agency Information Technology Resources).
 In accordance with the FGCAA and ADS 304, grants and cooperative agreements transfer a thing of value to the recipient to carry out a public purpose, unlike contracts, which are for the direct benefit or use of the Agency.

 Activity Planners must not include IT and IT services for the Agency's use or direct benefit in the program description for an assistance award.
 There are no exceptions, waivers, or deviations to this statutory prohibition.
 Additionally, AOs must ensure that the NOFO and the resulting awards do not include IT and IT services for the Agency's use or direct benefit.

-When IT and IT services for Agency use are being obtained a contract must be used and Planners must consult ADS 302 and ADS 509 for requirements, including mandatory requirements for M/CIO approval.
+The IT and IT services for use by, or on behalf of, the Agency cannot be obtained through a grant or cooperative agreement; in such a case a direct contract is the appropriate instrument.
+The Planners must consult ADS 302 and ADS 509 for requirements, including mandatory requirements for M/CIO approval.